-Le Club is the venue that has seen the most radical change following the 2012 refurbishment.
-Gone is the rather dated nightclub-style red and black colour scheme; it's been replaced with a much more gentle grey, suede and cream design that extends to the carpeting, walls and furniture.
-Rather than just being a disco at night, it is now open throughout the day and acts as a multi-purpose venue for everything from lectures to craft classes, before turning into the disco at night.
+Le Club (Deck 7): is the venue that has seen the most radical change following the 2012 refurbishment.
+Gone is the rather dated nightclub style red and black colour scheme; it's been replaced with a much gentler grey, suede and cream design that extends to the carpeting, walls and furniture.
+Rather than just being a disco at night, it is now open throughout the day and acts as a multipurpose venue for everything from lectures to craft classes before turning into the disco at night.

 Most of the public rooms can be found on Deck 7, starting from the aft of the ship.
-A dedicated Card Room for bridge and whist has replaced the Cyb@Study.
-Now that there is Wi-Fi throughout the ship, the only place to get online if you don't have a laptop or tablet is on one of the five terminals beside the Explorers Bar on Deck 5.
-Internet fees are the usual sky-high prices, from 0.50p ($0.75) per minute, but you are better off buying a package: £35 ($52) gets you 100 minutes; £62.50 ($94) gets you 250 minutes, and there are bonus minutes for consecutive purchases.
-(Check for details in the Library.)
+A dedicated card room for bridge and whist has replaced the cyb@Study.
+Now that there is Wi-Fi throughout the ship, the only place to get online if you don't have a laptop, tablet or smartphone is on one of the five terminals beside the Explorers Bar on Deck 5.

 The Whitewall Art Gallery is more of a space along the main Deck 7 corridor, sandwiched between Magnums and Le Club, with art hung along here and towards the main Atrium.

-Linked by dramatic grand staircases as well as glass-sided elevators, the four-deck atrium is the focal point of the ship.
+Linked by dramatic grand staircases as well as glass-sided elevators, the four-deck Atrium is the focal point of the ship.
 On the lowest level, a central lounge area (often hosting the ubiquitous art auctions) faces the long reception desk.
 Live music -- from classical to steel bands -- is played here through most of the day.
-The shore excursion desk and onboard florist is on the other side, facing the Explorer's Bar, which has an overspill of computer stations at some of the window seats.
+The shore excursion desk and on-board florist is on the other side, facing the Explorer's Bar.

-One deck above are the Bond Street and Regent Street shops selling the usual jewellery, fashion and gifts (including nautical memorabilia), as well as some general stores.
+One deck above are the Bond Street and Regent Street shops selling jewellery, fashion and gifts (including nautical memorabilia), as well as some general stores.